The Learning Design Compass

 Common methods: Critical reviews, justified arguments, peer assessment, critiquing others' work, defending a position, teaching concepts to others.

-This is mastery through articulation — if they can teach it or critique it effectively, they understand it deeply.
+This is mastery through articulation.
+If they can teach it or critique it effectively, they understand it deeply.

 Create